BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: The Proposed Solution

-\section{The proposed solution}
+\section{The Proposed Solution}

-We begin by defining both TABSA and ABSA tasks, then present the technical details of the proposed solution shown in Figure \ref{fig:framework}.
-Particularity, it first leverages the supervised LDA to extract a set of seeds for each aspect.
+We begin by defining both TABSA and ABSA tasks, then present the technical details of the proposed solution shown in Figure \ref{fig:framework}. {To provide a clearer understanding of the proposed approach, the workload is illustrated in pseudo-code format in Algo \ref{algo:workload}.} {In particular,} it first leverages supervised LDA to extract a set of seeds for each aspect.
 Then, it generates an auxiliary sentence for the aspect on-target by modeling the semantic relations to its seed.
 Note that auxiliary sentence construction is carried out off-line and before the training process begins.
-Finally, it fine-tunes BERT to learn the aspect-specific representation in response to the automatically auxiliary sentence.
-We next describe this process in detail.
+Finally, it fine-tunes BERT to learn the aspect-specific representation in response to the automatically {constructed} auxiliary sentence.
+We will now proceed to describe this process in greater detail.